ben-gibson/GitLink/README.md

-# Remote Repository Mapper
+# Open in Git host

 [![Build Status](https://travis-ci.org/ben-gibson/remote-repository-mapper.svg?branch=master)](https://travis-ci.org/ben-gibson/remote-repository-mapper)

-A Jetbrains plugin that opens a local file under Git version control in its remote host.
+A Jetbrains plugin that opens a local file under Git version control in its remote host using the default browser.
+It can also optionally copy the URL to the clipboard.

 Installation
 -------------------------------------------------------------------------------